devnaelson/laravel-8-test/README.md

 - Author- Developer Naelson
 - Test to Jobs
-- Laravel 8 and note see the requiriments
+- Laravel 8 and note see the requirements
 - Note, like taken look on PDFs don't have update endpoit describe
 ### database name